frothers/Frothers-FC/content/posts/frothers-2023-preseason-against-the-sunday-blazers.md

 +++
 Welcome, folks, to an electrifying match between the Frothers and the Blazers!
 And boy, oh boy, what a game we've witnessed today!

-The Frothers, with some new blood in the form of Ian, Farshid, Evan D, Aaron, and the glass man walking Matt Salt, took on the Blazers, who had a whopping 8 substitutes compared to the Frothers' measly 2.
+The Frothers, with some new blood in the form of Ian, Farshid, Evan D, Aaron, and the tease Matt Salt, took on the Blazers, who had a whopping 8 substitutes compared to the Frothers' measly 2.
 It was a tough task ahead for the Frothers, but they were up for the challenge.

-In the first 3 quarters, the Frothers looked like they were holding their own against the Blazers, with a brilliant goal from Lnace that sent the crowd into a frenzy!
+In the first 3 quarters, the Frothers looked like they were holding their own against the Blazers, with a brilliant goal from Lance that sent the crowd into a frenzy!
 But, alas, the Blazers fought back with a vengeance and scored 3 goals of their own, leaving the Frothers in the dust.

 Despite their valiant efforts, the Frothers just couldn't keep up with the Blazers in the last quarter.
 They were visibly tired, and it showed as they conceded a lot more goals to the opposition.